venkat2319/HuBMAP/README.md

 Data analysis and visualizations are inside the eda directory.

-Logs are inside the logs directory

 Pre-trained model weights and model configurations are inside the models directory.

 Notebooks are inside the notebook directory.

-Papers and other resources are inside the resources directory.

 Python modules are inside src directory.